 - A deeper understanding of the market conditions

-Using Big Data to Optimise Customer Experiences
+Using BI and Big Data to Optimise Customer Experiences

 Together, these sources of data contribute to predictive analysis which can optimise the entire customer experience.

-- Enhancing the drive-thru experience
+Enhancing the drive-thru experience

-- Personalising the customer experience with mobile apps
+Personalising the customer experience with mobile apps

-- The advantages of digital menus
+The advantages of digital menus

-As the fast-food chain continues to accelerate its data-driven efforts, it will be interesting to see where their big data investments will take them in 2019.
+As the fast-food chain continues to accelerate its data-driven efforts, it will be interesting to see where its big data investments will take them in the future.